HM galley Pigot: First galley Pigot

 Olive Branch, sloop Betsey, and schooner Sally.
 Pigot shared the prize money with HMS Lark, Kingfisher, Hope, and Sphinx.

 French Admiral d'Estaing's squadron arrived in Narragansett Bay on 29 July 1778 to support the American army under General George Washington during the battle of Rhode Island.
 On 30 July, four French ships of the line entered Narragansett Bay and positioned themselves north of Conanicut Island to support the American and French forces in the battle of Rhode Island.
 The arrival of the French vessels trapped several British vessels, Pigot among them.
 On 5 August 1778, Pigot lay anchored off Arnold's Point; Stanhope ran her ashore and set fire to her.
-The Royal Navy ended up having to destroy ten of their own vessels in all.
+The Royal Navy ended up having to scuttle ten of their own vessels in all.

 Second galley Pigot

 Admiral Lord Howe bought on 19 July 1778 a brig that would become the second Pigot.
 This was well after the first Pigot was already deployed under her own name, but not long before Stanhope scuttled that Pigot.
 Apparently the Royal Navy registered her by Admiralty Order dated 22 December 1778, that is, some two months after the Americans had captured her.

 By end-August 1778, the American threat to Newport had ended.
 At some point, the British removed the upper deck of the brig they had bought and converted her to a galley of 200 tons (bm).
 They gave her eight 12-pounder guns that they had rescued from Flora, and ten swivel guns; she received the name Pigot, after Sir Robert.
 Lieutenant William Dunlop commissioned her, commanding a crew of 40-45 men.